Financial Planning Strategies to Enhance Qualified Small Business Stock (QSBS)

 As founders and shareholders explore strategies to enhance or maximize the benefits of their QSBS, they should be aware of the following potential pitfalls:

 Documentation is key for QSBS.
-It is advised to carefully track the holding period for shares, thoroughly document purchases and additional contributions, and consider requesting certification of QSBS status from the company's CFO.
+It is advised to carefully track the holding period for shares, thoroughly document purchases, gifts, and additional contributions, and consider requesting certification of QSBS status from the company's CFO.
+If your startup is using Carta as for cap table management, their QSBS attestation letter service could be helpful for founders, employees, and investors alike.
+In certain situations it may make sense to get an QSBS opinion letter from a tax attorney.

 Account for QSBS on your taxes correctly - the sale of QSBS goes on Form 1040, Schedule D and the gain exclusion is reported on Form 8949.